lanl-aea/waves/docs/computational_practices_introduction.rst

 :cite:`nasa-hdbk-7009a` are excellent resources for practicing computational engineers.
 Where topics in such standards overlap with the discussion in this manual, this manual should be taken as one possible solution to a subset of the standards' requirements but not as a replacement text.
-Readers are encouraged to seek out the standard adopted by their immediate organization or professional society for adoption in their work.
+Readers are encouraged to seek out the standard adopted by their organization or professional society for adoption in their work.
 Regardless of the chosen standard of your field, the NASA standard is recommended by the authors for the discussion about model documentation, development, testing, verification, and release requirements.

 Where possible, this manual will explain to general computing practices and concepts and limit discussion of specific software implementations to examples or vehicles for practice in concrete application.
 The specific software taught by